quachdev/laravel-5-elixir-bootstrap-fontawesome/README.md

 Next, install bower (this will allow you to get bootstrap and fontawesome)
 - npm install -g bower

 After the above are installed, "cd" into the directory where you want to place your files.
-In my case I placed it in resources/assets/bower/bower_components
+In my case I placed it in resources/assets/bower

+- bower init
+Follow the steps prompted to set up the bower.json file to load dependencies This will create a bower_components directory, then run

-- bower install bootstrap-sass --save
+- bower install bootstrap-sass --save-dev
-- bower install fontawesome --save
+- bower install fontawesome --save-dev